This is one of the issue I see beginners struggle with. So I am just going to explain how to make two docker containers talk to each other.

 docker network create mynetwork

-docker run redis --network=mynetwork --name cachedb -d
+docker run --network=mynetwork --name cachedb -d redis

-docker run app --network=mynetworkl --name app -d
+docker run --network=mynetwork --name app -d myapp

 Since both the containers share the same docker network, to connect the app